xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 2. Each ri is a regular expression over the alphabet ∑ U {d1, d2, ... , d_{i-1}}·

-By restricting ri to ∑ and the previously defined d's, we avoid recursive defini­tions, and we can construct a regular expression over ∑ alone, for each ri.
+By restricting ri to ∑ and the previously defined d's, we avoid recursive definitions, and we can construct a regular expression over ∑ alone, for each ri.
 We do so by first replacing uses of d1 in r2 (which cannot use any of the d's except for d1, then replacing uses of d1 and d2 in r3 by r1 and (the substituted) r2, and so on.
 Finally, in rn we replace each di, for i = 1, 2, ... , n-1, by the substituted version of ri, each of which has only symbols of ∑.

 Example 3.5 : C identifiers are strings of letters, digits, and underscores.
 Here is a regular definition for the language of C identifiers.
 We shall conventionally use italics for the symbols defined in regular definitions.